The Goat Puzzle

 The Goat Puzzle (also known as The Infamous Goat Puzzle, The Infamous Goat, The Wretched Goat, The Goat of Lochmarne, or simply The Goat) is a puzzle featured in Revolution Software's 1996 point and click adventure game Broken Sword: The Shadow of the Templars.
 In the puzzle, protagonist George Stobbart must gain access to an underground dig located in a castle in Lochmarne, Ireland, while avoiding a fierce goat.
-The puzzle's perceived difficulty is due it requiring the player to think in a different way to their approach to previous puzzles in the game.
+The puzzle's perceived difficulty is due to it requiring the player to think in a different way to their approach to previous puzzles in the game.
 Many gamers and critics consider it to be one of the hardest video game puzzles of all time.

 The puzzle was simplified in The Shadow of the Templars' 2009 director's cut.

 Puzzle and solution

 While investigating a murder, protagonist and player character George Stobbart finds himself uncovering a dark mystery regarding the Knights Templar.
 A medieval manuscript which he obtained during the investigation leads him to a castle located in Lochmarne, Ireland.
 As he cannot enter the castle through the main entrance door, he climbs a haystack, which stops short of the top of the wall.
 He puts a sewer key which he obtained at the beginning of the game in a crack in the wall, which forms a step, allowing him to climb over the wall.

 Inside the castle, an entrance to an underground dig is located.
 A tied-up goat is sitting near the entrance; however, the rope to which it is tied is long enough to allow it to prevent George from reaching the entrance by butting him.
 An old piece of farming machinery is located at the left side of the screen, but George is unable to interact with it, as the goat continues to butt him.

 George must allow the goat to butt him when trying to reach the entrance, but while the goat is returning to its original position, the player must click on the farming machinery, which causes George to quickly jump up and run to the machinery and slightly reposition it.
 When returned to its original position, the goat again charges and butts George, but while doing so, gets its rope entangled with the machinery, due to its repositioning.
 This allows George to move freely and enter the dig.